 Richard Hampton Jenrette, Founder

 Born in Raleigh, North Carolina on April 5, 1929, Mr. Jenrette is a Phi Beta Kappa graduate of the University of North Carolina and received an MBA from the Harvard University Graduate School of Business.

 Dick served as Chairman of the Board of Donaldson, Lufkin & Jenrette, Inc. from 1974 to 1996, having been a founder of the firm in 1959.
 He is also the former Chairman of the Board and Chief Executive Officer of The Equitable Life Assurance Society of the United States.
 Described by The New York Times as “the last gentleman on Wall Street,” Jenrette’s distinguished career included service on numerous corporate boards of directors and philanthropic groups.

 Mr. Jenrette has received various awards for his historic preservation activities, including the Louise duPont Crowninshield Award, presented by the National Trust for Historic Preservation, and the Hadrian Award, presented by the World Monuments Fund.
-In 2013, Mr. Jenrette was presented with awards by two separate institutions for his contributions in preservation; the Bard Graduate Center for Decorative Arts and the Museum of Early Southern Decorative Arts, and the Garden Club of America.
+In 2013, Mr. Jenrette was presented with awards by two separate institutions for his contributions in preservation; the Bard Graduate Center for Decorative Arts, the Museum of Early Southern Decorative Arts, and the Garden Club of America.